Provincial government response to the COVID-19 pandemic in Ontario: Second province-wide shutdown (December 26, 2020 – January 25, 2021)

 On December 21, 2020, Premier Ford announced that in order to "save lives and prevent our hospitals from being overwhelmed in the coming weeks", a "strict" province-wide shutdown would begin in all health regions (regardless of their current status on the response framework) at 12:01 a.m.
 ET on December 26, 2020 (Boxing Day).
 This measure will last for 28 days.
 It was originally to last only 14 days in the northern regions of the province (north of Sudbury), but on January 7, 2021, it was announced that the province-wide shutdown will be extended in these regions to the same length as in Southern Ontario.

 Indoor social gatherings that involve people from outside of one's immediate household are prohibited.
 Outdoor gatherings are limited to 10 people with social distancing.
 All non-essential businesses, retail outlets (which include all businesses deemed non-essential under the "Lockdown" tier of the response framework, as well as hardware stores and pet shops), cultural amenities, sports and recreation facilities (unless "being used by high-performance athletes and specified professional leagues"), and personal care services must close to the public.
-Essential retail businesses are subject to capacity limits stricter than those used under Lockdown (50% for supermarkets and pharmacies, 25% for liquor stores and allowable big-box stores that sell groceries).
+Essential retail businesses are subject to capacity limits stricter than those used under Lockdown (50 percent for supermarkets and pharmacies, 25 percent for liquor stores and allowable big-box stores that sell groceries).
 Bars and restaurants are prohibited from offering dine-in service.
 All drive-in or drive-through events are prohibited, excluding drive-in religious services.

 All publicly funded schools remained closed to in-person classes (resuming remotely after the holiday break) until January 11, 2021, in Northern Ontario, and January 25, 2021, in Southern Ontario.
 Elementary schools were originally slated to reopen in Southern Ontario on January 11, but on January 7, it was announced that this would be delayed.